-During the International Festival of the Arts at Epcot, you can eat the art at many of the 12 food booths.
+During the International Festival of the Arts at Epcot, you can eat the art at many of the 16 food kitchens.
 What makes the food at the event so unique is its presentation.

-The artists’ palate is the place to find savory dished list Beef Wellington and an-Seared Scallops.
+The artists’ palate is the place to find savory dishes like Beef Wellington and Seared Scallops.
 Beverages are also available like the Chocolate and Beer Pairing Flight and the non-alcoholic Sipping Chocolate Flight: White, Milk, and Dark.

 At the masterpiece kitchen, you will find a fabulous Charcuterie plate.
 This is a favorite of mine anytime we dine out.
 Disney didn’t disappoint!
 Check out Disney’s full menu list if you’d like to see all of the food featured at this event.

 Just like other festivals there is a “food walk” in the back of the festival passport that encourages you to try different things from the booths for a special completer prize.
 This one is called the The Wonderful Walk of Colorful Cuisine and has some really fun items on it!
 There are 7. items on the list and you only need to collect 5 stamps to get the prize that is an artists cookie and a smoothie served in a souvenir cup!